ZeyadMohamad/ZeyadMohamad/README.md

 # 👤 About Me

 ### I am an AI engineer and a Data Science Enthusiast
-Eager to absorb knowledge 💡, I enjoy diving into new AI tools and using it to solve practical problems 🌐.
+Eager to absorb knowledge 💡.
+Enjoy diving into new AI tools and using it to solve practical problems 🌐.
 I enjoy anything related to data and how to extract pieces of information from total scraps.